Customs flows

 Corrections

 Corrections to a customs shipment can be done through the UI by editing the declaration.
 However, these corrections can also be done through the API.
-The preferred methods through the API are either replacing the customs shipment or to invalidate it.
+There are three possible correction mechanisms through the API:

 Replace customs shipment by the ingestion API